tbishaw-stat6250/course-questions-wiki/week-03/README.md

 - *Question* (aacharya4−stat6250): What is the use of "var" statement in a PROC PRINT step in SAS?
 - *Answer* (aacharya4−stat6250): In SAS, "var" statement in a PROC PRINT step is used to specify the variables in the dataset which would be included in the output.
 Without the "var" statement all variables of the dataset would be part of the output.
 - Question(tchan49-stat6250): How can you print last 30 Obs of the dataset?
-- Question (ttruong59-stat6250): Why do users have to limit rows when printing out?